Drug Free: The Standard

 - Students who are unable to be tested during the specified testing times should make other arrangements with Student Health Services to be tested before the deadline.
 Exemptions will be granted by the TPA on a case by case basis (rarely) and only if prior arrangement was impossible or if an emergency precluded the ability of the student to be tested.

-- Failure to report for sample collection will result in an immediate chapter suspension and the resulting actions as if the member had failed a second drug test (parental notification, chapter suspension, etc).
+- Failure to report for sample collection will result in an immediate chapter suspension and the resulting actions as if the member had failed a second drug test (parental notification, chapter suspension for a minimum of 100 days while the DKE House is open, etc.).
 The member will remain suspended until such time as the member passes a drug test.
 The member must arrange to be retested by contacting the TPA and report to the Student Health Services for hair sample collection at the time assigned by the TPA.

 - A student who goes inactive after being sent a notification to report for a test will be presumed to be going inactive to avoid a positive test.
-A letter to the student and his parents will be sent notifying them of this situation and the student will be required to pass a drug test before being allowed to become active in the chapter again but must remain inactive for a minimum of 100 days.
+A letter to the student and his parents will be sent notifying them of this situation and the student will be required to pass a drug test before being allowed to become active in the chapter again but must remain inactive for a minimum of 100 days while the DKE House is open.

 - All test results will be sent by the testing lab to the designated TPA.
 Student and parental notification will occur with each positive test result generated, whether that result is generated by an actual test or the failure to take a test.